marc-despland/tcp_timewait/scenarii/bench_tests.md

 ## 1 - How they close a socket ?

 ### 1.1 - HaProxy
-HAProxy offer several way to close a socket on its client side and on its server side.
-The [haproxy documentation](https://www.haproxy.com/doc/aloha/7.0/haproxy/http_modes.html) describe all those modes but we will test them to check how it close teh socket on its client side.
+HAProxy offer several ways to close a socket on its client side and on its server side.
+The [haproxy documentation](https://www.haproxy.com/doc/aloha/7.0/haproxy/http_modes.html) describes all those modes but we will test them to check how it close the socket on its client side.

 #### 1.1.1 - HaProxy mode KAL (default http-keep-alive)
 ##### 1.1.1.1 - Client and Server don't close the connection, but send a Connection: close Hedear